-- Will usually be offered a second appointment.
-Should this also be missed a letter will be sent to the G.P, copied to the parents, informing them of two 'Not broughts' and suggesting that they re-refer if the problem persists. - If the initial referral states a problem that is likely to be short lived, or seems driven by parental anxiety, a second appointment may not be sent, but a letter should be sent to the GP and parents informing them of this, and saying we assume the problem has now resolved, and asking for a re-referral if needed. - If the initial referral letter states a potentially serious problem a phone call to the parents might be more appropriate. - If the GP mentions Social Worker or Health Visitor concerns in the letter then a second appointment is offered, and contact with those professionals may be sensible.
+• If the initial referral states a problem that is likely to be short lived, or seems driven by parental anxiety, a second appointment may not be sent, but a letter should be sent to the GP and parents informing them of this, and saying we assume the problem has now resolved, and asking for a re-referral if needed.

+For ALL cases - If the GP mentions Social Worker or Health Visitor concerns in the letter then a second appointment is offered and contact with those professionals MUST be done.

-10.2 Follow-ups which are missed
+10.1 Follow-ups which are missed